 - Avoidance of all or a portion of capital gains tax on appreciated property

 Establishment of a planned gift also qualifies donors for membership in our Legacy Society.
 Actions today will positively impact the future of the College.
 By remembering us in your will, trust insurance policy, retirement plan or with a life income gift, you can create a significant ongoing legacy such as an endowed faculty chair or endowed scholarship.
 Simply advise us that the College is included in your estate plan to become a member of the Legacy Society.
 Wording/language for these type of gifts can be found on the Estate & Gift Planning Website.

 A donor may make a planned gift to the College through a variety of plans:

-- Bequests –to the College of Business Administration are deductible for estate and tax purposes and have no limitations.
+- Bequests –to the College of Business are deductible for estate and tax purposes and have no limitations.

 - Charitable Gift Annuity – A fixed distribution rate for your retirement years.

 - Charitable Remainder Trust – Referred to as the “last great tax shelter”, this can help you support the College and your heirs.